w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-api-rationale-01.md

 Any incremental approach that does not remove the offer / answer model requirement yields a road block to achieving alternative WebRTC signaling protocols other than SIP.

-An alternative WebRTC JavaScript Object Model {{WebRTCJSObj}} approach that does not require an all-encompassing session description and related state machine is being proposed as an alternative solution so the RTCWEB charter can complete its defined goals in a timely fashion.
+An alternative WebRTC JavaScript object model approach that does not require an all-encompassing session description and related state machine is being proposed as an alternative solution so the RTCWEB charter can complete its defined goals in a timely fashion.

 ### Example Oddities That Need Definition ###